IABTechLab/uid2docs/api/v2/guides/publisher-client-side.md

 You can use the `optout@email.com` email address or the `+00000000000` phone number to test your token refresh workflow.
 Using either parameter value in a request always generates an identity response with a `refresh_token` that results in a logout response.

-1. Depending on whether the PII is an email address or a phone number, send a [GET /token/generate](../endpoints/get-token-generate.md) request using one of the following values:
+1. Depending on whether the PII is an email address or a phone number, send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
     - The `optout@email.com` as the `email` value.
-    - The [URL-encoded, base64-encoded SHA256](../../README.md#email-address-hash-encoding) hash of `optout@email.com` as the `email_hash` value.
+    - The hash of `optout@email.com` as the `email_hash` value.
-    - The [URL-encoded](../../README.md#query-parameter-value-encoding) `+00000000000` as the `phone` value.
+    - The `+00000000000` as the `phone` value.
-    - The [URL-encoded, base64-encoded SHA256](../../README.md#phone-number-hash-encoding) hash of `+00000000000` as the `phone_hash` value.
+    - The hash of `+00000000000` as the `phone_hash` value.
-2. Wait until the SDK's [background auto-refresh](../sdks/client-side-identity-v1.md#background-token-auto-refresh) attempts to refresh the advertising token (this can take several hours) and observe the refresh attempt fail with the `OPTOUT` status.
+2. Wait until the SDK's [background auto-refresh](../sdks/client-side-identity.md#background-token-auto-refresh) attempts to refresh the advertising token (this can take several hours) and observe the refresh attempt fail with the `OPTOUT` status.
 At this point the SDK also clears the first-party cookie.